zhenrong-wang/BTAS/README.md

 # 4 Bugs and Communications

 Any bugs or problems found, please submit issues to this repo.
-I'd be glad to communicate on any issues.
+We'd be glad to communicate on any issues.

-Or, you can also email me: zhenrongwang@live.com